emiliorevelo/Memmory-Execution-ArduinoHID/README.md

 # Memmory-Execution-ArduinoHID

-Script for 32u4 and SAMD based boards that enables a Arduino to interact as a Human Interface Device (HID), a keyboard.
+Script for 32u4 and SAMD based boards, that enables an Arduino to interact as a Human Interface Device (HID), a keyboard.

 Functioning: